Today (September 10, 2014): Review of Mandarin Oriental Kuala Lumpur (Malaysia).

 *** Travel tip: how to get the best deal at a luxury hotel & save money ***

 PROS & THINGS I LIKE

 - The Mandarin Oriental Kuala Lumpur enjoys the best location in town, one that is very convenient for both tourists and business visitors.
 The hotel is part of the Kuala Lumpur City Centre complex that also houses the Petronas Twin Towers, the convention centre, the KLCC Aquaria, the wonderful Symphony Fountain, and the six floor Suria shopping mall.

-- A large green patch, Kuala Lumpur’s City Centre Park, is located right in front of the Park and the ideal place for a stroll or to relax after a day of sightseeing or business meetings.
+- A large green patch, Kuala Lumpur’s City Centre Park, is located right in front of the hotel and the ideal place for a stroll or to relax after a day of sightseeing or business meetings.

-- The hotel belongs to the portfolio of the Mandarin Oriental hotel group, one of the most luxurious hotel brands in the world, and this particular property excels at meeting the exceedingly high Mandarin Oriental standards.
+- The hotel belongs to the portfolio of the Mandarin Oriental Hotel Group, one of the most luxurious hotel brands in the world, and this particular property excels at meeting the exceedingly high Mandarin Oriental standards.
 Service is top-notch.

 - Public areas are impressive, spacious, elegant & dramatic.
 Marble is omnipresent, although this may not suit everyone’s taste.

 - The hotel’s full-service infinity pool on the third floor is a wonderful escape from the city heat and enjoys stunning skyline views.
 There is also a kid’s pool and a hot tub.

 - Fusing elegance, comfort and enviable style, all 643 luxurious rooms and 41 suites enjoy city views.
 Rooms and suites are generously sized, traditionally designed and have all the comforts you could dream of.
 The bathroom facilities are fine, with a separate bathtub, a walk-in shower, and luxurious toiletries.